fredgibbs/fredgibbs.github.io/courses/archives-algorithms/schedule.md

 - Saidiya Hartman, "Venus in Two Acts." _Small Axe_ 12.2 (2008): 1-14.

 {% include alert.html class='danger' title='Archival Silence' text="
 - Normally we can only speculate about archival silences.
-In this 'special' assignment, you will consider a silence about which you have intimate knowledge.
+In this 'special' assignment (although it's a lot like a weekly reflection), you will consider a silence about which you have intimate knowledge.
 Look through the photos on your phone (or wherever you keep photos).
 Drawing from the provocations in the readings (and you should make it clear you are using the readings to inform your thinking), analyze the gaps in your own archive.
 "%}